OpenCTI-Platform/opencti/README.md

 ## Releases download

 The releases are available on the [Github releases page](https://github.com/LuatixHQ/opencti/releases).
+You can also access to the [rolling release package](https://releases.opencti.io) generated from the mater branch of the repository.

 ## Installation